11 Car Insurance Hacks Guaranteed to Save You Money

 At Compare.com, it’s our mission to find simple ways to help our customers save money on the things they need.
 While we partner with some of the companies and brands we talk about in our articles, all of our content is written and reviewed by our independent editorial team and never influenced by our partnerships.
 Learn about how we make money, review our editorial standards, and reference our data methodology to learn more about why you can trust Compare.com.

 But you don’t have to accept these higher rates.
 You can use several car insurance hacks to reduce your premiums — even with auto insurance prices spiking.
-Here are eight of the best tips for cheaper car insurance.
+Here are 11 of the best tips for cheaper car insurance.

 Key Takeaways: